MONOGRID/lut-loader/README.md

 # lut-loader

-A webpack loader that allows to bundle LUT files as PNG
+A webpack loader that enable to bundle LUT files as PNG

 ## Webpack Configuration

-You can use lut-loader in combination with others loader.
+You can use lut-loader in combination with other loaders.
-For example, if you want parse a .cube file and import as PNG directly in your source code you have to do:
+For example, if you want to parse a .cube file and import it as PNG directly in your source code you have to do:

 ``` js
 module: {